Chief Executive, North America

 Who’d play me in a biopic: Jeremy Piven

 Dean Trevelino had 16 years of experience in executive leadership positions at global public relations firms before he and longtime colleague Genna Keller launched Trevelino/Keller Communications Group in the early 2000s.
-Together they created a digital public relations and marketing firm that recently ranked as the 10th fastest-growing in the U.S., and second in the Southeast.
+Together they created a digital public relations and marketing firm that has been ranked as high as the fourth-fastest-growing firm in the U.S. by O’Dwyer’s, and recognized as one of the best North American firms to work for by PRovoke (formerly Holmes Report).
 Trevelino is a member of the Forbes Agency Council; he’s also a competitive ultrarunner and former Division I college athlete.

 Education: Pennsylvania State University, University of Alabama (MA)